top of page

 • Playing on hard or uneven surfaces can contribute to instability.

-Because of this, netball players must be aware of proper injury management and rehabilitation to prevent chronic instability and repeated sprains.
+Because of this, players must be aware of proper injury management and rehabilitation.
+This knowledge helps prevent chronic instability and repeated sprains.

 What to Do in the First Three Days After Injury: PEACE and LOVE

 The initial response to an ATFL sprain sets the foundation for recovery.
-The PEACE and LOVE protocol is a modern approach that replaces the outdated RICE method, focusing on both protection and early movement to promote healing.
+The PEACE and LOVE protocol is a modern approach that replaces the outdated RICE method.
+This new method focuses on both protection and early movement to promote healing.

 PEACE (First 3 Days)